Lasater Funeral Homes will guide you and your family in creating a meaningful service to honor the life and memory of your loved one.

 The number of people choosing cremation has increased significally in the past few years.
 Although, choosing cremation does not limit you.
 What services are done prior to or after the cremation process is up to the family.

-This service would be similar to traditional burial.
+Full Service Cremation: This service would be similar to traditional burial.
 Except the cremation process would follow the funeral service instead of the casketed burial.
 This service can be accommodated by use of cremation casket (casket designed for cremation) or use of a rental casket for visitation and funeral service.
-Following the visitation, funeral service, and cremation the cremated remains can be buried, properly scattered or returned to family for safe keeping.
+Following the visitation, funeral service, and cremation the cremated remains can be buried, properly scattered or returned to family for safekeeping.